Home

 These investors bring both their financial contributions and their assistance in the management and development of the company through their expertise and contacts.
 The objective of these investors is to realize a capital gain in the sale of the shares within 5 years

-Thus, there are a multitude of possibilities to finance one's business.
-The most appropriate choice to finance your company depends on several factors such as the size of the company, its strategy and its financial structure.
-While some financings imply a decrease in the percentage of capital held by the historical shareholders, others are non-dilutive.
-There is a solution for non-dilutive and rapid financing of companies with recurring revenues: Revenue Based Financing is the solution for your company!
+There are therefore a multitude of options for financing your business.
+The most appropriate choice for financing your business depends on several factors, such as the size of the business, its strategy, and its financial structure.
+While some financing options involve a reduction in the percentage of capital held by existing shareholders, others are non-dilutive.